Ergon-Hackathon-2026/hackathon-template/docs/CHALLENGE.md

 - The user cannot save a record with an arbitrary/unknown SObject API Name that was typed manually.
 - The solution works without hardcoding object API names.
 - This requirement intentionally reduces reliance on controller-side Apex logic for “is object valid?” by providing query fetched object names.

+*Hint: If you created the picklist in Step 2, this will make your job much easier here.*

 ---